The Importance of Transparent Fuel and Freight Practices

 Transportation sustainability indices serve as essential tools for measuring and benchmarking environmental performance.
 They highlight critical data points that guide progress toward science based targets, helping companies uncover areas for improvement.
 These transportation indices also provide a solid framework for tracking advancements and effectively communicating results to stakeholders.

-Tracks sustainability progress across transportation methods, helping identify which modes are most efficient and where improvements are needed.
+Tracks sustainability progress across modes, helping identify which modes are most efficient and where improvements are needed.

 Highlights emissions reduction efforts across industries, offering insights into how sectors are advancing toward sustainability goals.